 Kartoffeln – German potatoes that are usually fried and come with bacon, cheese and a sauce.
 Quite often you will find them with apple sauce or with Garlic sauce.
 They are amazing and very warming.

-Crepes – Of course, Crepes originiate in France, but you can find them at almost any Christmas market.
-Whether you like them sweet (nutella is a must!) or savory (cheese and ham) there is a crepe for you!
+Crepes – Of course, Crepes originate in France, but you can find them at almost any Christmas market.
+Whether you like them sweet (Nutella is a must!) or savory (cheese and ham) there is a crepe for you!

 Waffles – Belgium waffles are another staple item at Christmas markets, just don’t dribble chocolate sauce down your jumper.

 Fruit Skewers – At almost every Christmas market you will find fruit skewers and chocolate coated strawberries and marshmallows!!

 Gingerbread – Gingerbread makes for a great snack and they are decorated so beautifully.
 Every Christmas markets sells Gingerbread.
 Just be mindful that some of the gingerbread can be super hard, don’t break your teeth!

 Glühwein – of course you cannot go to the Christmas markets with out getting a mug of Glühwein.
 Glühwein is a mulled wine (warmed spiced wine!).
 Often you can choose from white wine or red wine, my favourites were in Denmark and Finland.
 At some markets it can be hit and miss, we had terrible mulled wine in Strasbourg!